gatsbyjs/gatsby/docs/accessibility-statement.md

 ## Third-party platforms, products and services

-Common Gatsby workflows involve third-party products and services such as connecting to Content Management Systems and managing and deploying sites with hosting platforms.
-Some of these platforms were not built with accessibility in mind, and we encourage those vendors to improve their accessibility along with us.
+Common Gatsby workflows involve third-party products and services, such as sourcing from Content Management Systems, and managing and deploying sites with hosting platforms.
+Some of these platforms appear to have been designed and/or built without accessibility in mind; we encourage those vendors to improve their accessibility along with us.

 Our current recommendations for accessible CMS platforms are: